MouadCherrat/Netflix_K-means/README.md

 # **Netflix Show Clustering**

 ## **Overview**
 Netflix is the world's largest online streaming service provider, with over 220 million subscribers as of Q2 2022.
 This project aims to enhance the user experience by clustering Netflix shows into meaningful groups based on their attributes.
 By analyzing similarities between shows, this clustering can be used to create personalized recommendations for users, improving satisfaction and reducing churn.
+Additionally, advanced techniques such as Support Vector Machines (SVM), Information Gain, Mutual Information (MI), and the Firefly Algorithm are integrated to optimize clustering and classification.

 ---

 ## **Features**
 - Analyze and preprocess Netflix show data.
 - Cluster shows into groups based on key attributes.
+- Classify shows using Support Vector Machines (SVM).
+- Optimize feature selection using Information Gain and Mutual Information (MI).
+- Improve clustering results with the Firefly Algorithm.
-- Visualize clusters for better understanding.
+- Visualize clusters and classification results for better understanding.
 - Utilize clustering for personalized recommendations.

 ---

 ## **Attributes Used**
-Clustering is performed using the following attributes:
+Clustering and classification are performed using the following attributes:
 - **Director**: The individual(s) directing the show.
 - **Cast**: The actors featured in the show.
 - **Country**: The country of production.